PREFERRED MMC ROUND TABLE

 PREFERRED MAN-MADE CELLULOSICS ROUND TABLE

-2018 MMC ROUND TABLE MILAN: HIGHLIGHTS
+HIGHLIGHTS FROM THE 2018 MMC ROUND TABLE IN MILAN

 A lot has happened since over 60 industry experts came together in 2017 in Washington DC for the first MMC Round Table.
 Businesses, initiatives, NGOs and governments have all been putting a more concrete focus on this fiber, which is the second most important cellulosic fiber group after cotton.

-For the 2018 MMC Round Table in Milan on October 22, Textile Exchange brought together all stakeholder groups to hear the latest news, learn, act collectively, and incubate new ideas as we see a huge potential for more sustainable – or preferred – ManMade Cellulosics to gain a higher market share.
+For the 2018 MMC Round Table Summit in Milan on October 22, Textile Exchange brought together all stakeholder groups to hear the latest news, learn, act collectively, and incubate new ideas as we see a huge potential for more sustainable – or preferred – ManMade Cellulosics to gain a higher market share.
 The meeting was kindly sponsored by Sustainable Textile Solutions and Lenzing, and was hosted by Simone Seisl of Textile Exchange.

 Nicole Lambert, Textile Exchange

 Nicole gave an overview of environmental, occupational health and social issues related to MMC fiber production, and the approaches that can be used to address these issues and lessen the impacts.
 She also presented on the MMC landscape over the past 50 years, where we have seen a shift in focus from purely forestry malpractices in the late 1970s to chemical management issues in the past 10 years.
 The most recent initiatives were also introduced.

 Supply Chain Transformation